Move to Heaven

-Move to Heaven (Korean: 무브 투 헤븐: 나는 유품정리사입니다) is a South Korean streaming television series directed by Kim Sung-ho and written by Yoon Ji-ryeon.
+Move to Heaven (Korean: 무브 투 헤븐: 나는 유품정리사입니다) is a 2021 South Korean television series directed by Kim Sung-ho and written by Yoon Ji-ryeon.
 It is an original Netflix series, starring Lee Je-hoon, Tang Jun-sang, and Hong Seung-hee.
-The series follows Geu-ru (Tang Joon-sang), a young man with autism, and Sang-gu (Lee Je-hoon), his guardian.
+The series follows Geu-ru (Tang Joon-sang), a young man with Asperger's, and Sang-gu (Lee Je-hoon), his guardian.
 Working as trauma cleaners, they uncover untold stories.
-The series was released worldwide by Netflix on May 14, 2021.
+It was released worldwide by Netflix on May 14, 2021.

 Synopsis

 Geu-ru (Tang Jun-sang), who has Asperger syndrome, and his ex-convict uncle Sang-gu (Lee Je-hoon) meet for the first time after the sudden death of Geu-ru's father.
 Entrusted as Geu-ru's guardian, Sang-gu joins his nephew to help run the family trauma cleaning company "Move to Heaven", where in the course of business they uncover untold stories about the deceased while Sang-gu tries to deal with his painful past with Geu-ru's father as well as the traumatic incident that landed him in jail.